Are You Faithful, Available and Teachable?by Brandon Werner - Executive Pastor | Together Church, Oklahoma City, OK

 Do you want to attract men and women who are FAT?
 There are no shortcuts… you must be FAT.
 You must set the example for what it means to be faithful, available, and teachable.
 Your humility, steadfastness, and continued desire to learn are exactly what others need to see as you lead them to follow King Jesus.
 After all, we are not making disciples of ourselves, but of Jesus Christ.
 Be His disciple first, then call others to follow you as you follow Christ.

-by Brandon Werner- Associate Senior Pastor
+by Brandon Werner- Executive Pastor

 Oklahoma City, OK